Applied Microbes 2024 | Applied Microbes conferences | London, UK

 Welcome to the 9th World Conference on Applied Microbiology and Beneficial Microbes

 We are delighted to invite you to the 9th World Conference on Applied Microbiology and Beneficial Microbes, a leading international platform for exploring the latest advancements in the field.
-This prestigious event, scheduled to take place from February 15-16, 2024 at Rome, Italy will bring together experts, researchers, and enthusiasts from around the globe to share insights, exchange ideas, and foster collaborations.
+This prestigious event, scheduled to take place from October 21-22, 2024 at London ,UK will bring together experts, researchers, and enthusiasts from around the globe to share insights, exchange ideas, and foster collaborations.

 About Us: